canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANLab_atlas/README.md

 not yet included may be involved, which if involved might have a much more probable boundary for a region than any yet included here.
 For instance, we don't have an RVM or a trigeminal nucleus in this parcellation, but they certainly exist.

-There are two parcels in particular which I would treat with extreme caution
-* RVM
-* Trigeminal nucleus

-These were adopted from point localizations in past studies of dubious quality and with no clear standard space defined from which I could transform the nuclei.

 ## References